RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 > A DDD aggregate is a cluster of domain objects that can be treated as a single unit.
 An example may be an order and its line-items.
 These will be separate objects, but it's useful to treat the order (together with its line items) as a single aggregate. - [Fowler][11]{:target="_blank"}

 This is important in our context because we will be versioning and auditing the aggregate i.e. if any object within the aggregate changes, an audit will be created for the aggregate.
 When a new version is created it will be for the aggregate as a whole.
+In our sample system we have one aggregate which is the customer.

 ### The Write Model